henryw374/tick-on-shadow-cljs-demo/README.md

 tick depends on cljsjs libraries and shadow-cljs cannot use these.
 So to get around that this demo:

 * depends on the underlying npm packages via package.json
-* includes all of tick cljs dependencies in shadow-cljs.edn - not sure why this is necessary
 * depends on shadow-cljsjs

+Note that `shadow-cljsjs` is the only solution untion https://clojure.atlassian.net/browse/CLJS-3138 is fixed since the js-joda locale package has a scoped name.

 ## Usage

 Clone this repo and run

-`npm i && shadow-cljs watch app`
+`npm i && npx shadow-cljs node-repl`

-## TODO

-If someone knows of a better solution please get in touch
+at the repl

+`(require '[tick.alpha.api :as t])`

+`(t/today)`